shardul-b/E-Commerce/README.md

 Sayali Khamgaonkar
 Shardul Birje

-For Executing:
+For Executing in XAMPP:
 1.Clone the Repo
 2.Copy contents to HTDOCS folder in Xampp
 3.Start XAMPP
+4.Open *localhost/phpMyAdmin* and create a DB named "Shop".
+5.Click import and select the Database file stored in "Db_Files" Folder
-4.Head to: localhost/foldername in your browser
+6.Head to: localhost/foldername in your browser

-Note:If you face username and password issues please change the username and password as per your System
+Note: If you face username and password issues please change the username and password as per your System

-Complete:
+Contents:
-.Homepage UI
+.Homepage
-.Login Page UI
+.Login Page
-.Product desc UI
+.Products page
+.Search Functionality
-.Product DB
+.Product description page
-.Login/Signup Logic
+.Login/Signup
-.Product desc backend

 Incomplete:
-~.Homepage work incomplete~
-~.Databases~
-.Product Description
+.Product Description Responsiveness
-.Images
-~.Session implementation left~
-~.Login/Signup Implementation left~
-~.Account page left~

 Image credits:
 Unsplash
 Amazon
 Flipkart

-**Credits of products to responsible brands**
+Icons from:
+FontAwesome
+Material.io

+**The copyrights for Brand, Product names and  Product Images used in this project belong to respective Companies.**